Restylane: Side effects

 swelling and numbness for a few days.
 In rare cases there has been reports of lumps or granulomas.
 These side effects can be easily reversed with a treatment of hyaluronidase, which is an enzyme that speeds up the natural degradation of the injected hyaluronic acid filler.

 Several studies have been done to understand the long-term side effects of restylane and other hyaluronic acid fillers.
 In certain cases, the filler results in a granulomatous foreign body reaction.

 Even though side effects are rare Restylane should not be used in or near areas where there is or has been skin disease, inflammation or related conditions.
 Restylane has not been tested in pregnant or breast-feeding women.

 Contraindications

-Restylane dermal fillers are generally considered safe, there are certain contraindications and safety rules that online licensed providers should be aware of before buying and injecting Restylane fillers BeautyDermal.
+Restylane dermal fillers are generally considered safe, there are certain contraindications and safety rules that online licensed providers should be aware of before buying and injecting Restylane fillers.